openstreetmap/id-tagging-schema/README.md

 This is the directory of OpenStreetMap tagging data used by the [iD editor](https://github.com/openstreetmap/iD) and [others](https://github.com/openstreetmap/id-tagging-schema/wiki/Projects-that-are-using-this-tagging-schema).
 It includes presets, fields, deprecations, and more, recording various information about OpenStreetMap tagging, in a machine-readable format for easy use by editor software.
 It does this by abstracting and slightly simplifying OpenStreetMap's [Folksonomy](https://en.wikipedia.org/wiki/Folksonomy) as documented on the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/), the [community forum](https://community.openstreetmap.org/) and other sources.
-The main goal is to allow OSM editing software to display the OSM data in a way that is intuitive and easy to understand for the user (i.e. such that they don't have to read the full documentation in order to use the respective tags).
+The main goal is to allow OSM editing software to display the OSM data in a way that is intuitive and easy to understand for the user (i.e. such that they don't have to read the full documentation in order to use the respective tags). iD tagging schema is following community consensus rather than inventing new tagging methods.

 ## Participate!